Top Picks for Project CarsLast Updated August 8, 2023 | Meghan Drummond

 F-100s and C10s have become popular buys for project trucks.
 These classics are abundant, easy to source parts for, and relatively inexpensive.
 They also offer exciting variety in terms of the finished project.

 While some prefer to perfectly restore their pickup, there are many directions to go.
-Resto-mod trucks offer classic bones and looks, but with modern technology.
+Resto-mod trucks offer classic bones and looks, but with modern technology and safety upgrades like a relocated gas tank.
 Others prefer to go in a totally modern direction with their build.

 Though F-100s and C10s are at the front of the pack when it comes to restoration candidates, don’t forget about other vintage pickups.